 The curriculum of the schools reflects these Catholic principles through integration of the faith into all areas of instruction.
 Dedicated professionals whose teaching ministry is based on a love for the Church create an environment that is communal and service oriented.
-The leadership of Pastor and Principal provides for opportunities for Catholic practice, including liturgies, reception of the sacraments, and other spiritual experiences.
+The leadership of pastor and principal provides for opportunities for Catholic practice that include preparing and participation in liturgies, reception of the sacraments, and other spiritual experiences.

-The Catholic Schools of the Diocese are committed to excellence in its spiritual and academic goals.
-All instruction, all learning, and all activities are directed to the full development of the human person, for the welfare of an earthly society and the building of the Kingdom of God.
+The Catholic Schools of the Diocese of Pittsburgh are committed to excellence in its spiritual and academic goals.
+All instruction, all learning, and all activities are directed to the full development of the human person for the welfare of an earthly society and the building of the Kingdom of God.

 The Continuous Growth Approach to Curricula Instruction